Cluedo: Rules

 At the beginning of the play, three cards—one suspect, one room, and one weapon—are chosen at random and put into a special envelope, so that no one can see them.
 These cards represent the solution.
 The remainder of the cards are distributed among the players.

 Players are instructed to assume the token/suspect nearest them.
 In older versions, the play begins with Miss Scarlett and proceeds clockwise.
 In modern versions, all players roll the die/dice and the highest total starts the game, with play again proceeding clockwise.
 Players roll the die/dice and move along the board's corridor spaces, or into the rooms accordingly.

 The objective of the game is to deduce the details of the murder, i.e. the cards in the envelope.
 There are six characters, six murder weapons, and nine rooms, leaving the players with 324 possibilities.
 As soon as a player enters a room, they may make a suggestion as to the details, naming a suspect, the room they are in, and the weapon.
 For example: "I suspect Professor Plum, in the Dining Room, with the candlestick".
-The player's suggestions must include the room they are currently in and may not be made in the corridors.
+The player's suggestion must include the room they are currently in and may not be made in the corridors.
 The tokens for the suggested suspect and weapon are immediately moved into that room if they are not both already present.
-Players may include themselves and weapons/rooms for which they hold cards in their suggestions.
+Players may include themselves and weapons/suspects for which they hold cards in their suggestions.